turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 If we would like to test this method, containing a fetch request, we're going to run into some issues when it executes.
 Mainly, `fetch` won't be available when running our tests in the console and we wouldn't have access to the API endpoint.
 There are a bunch of libraries that you could use to handle this behavior, some that you'll come across may include [nock](https://github.com/node-nock/nock) or [fetch-mock](http://www.wheresrhys.co.uk/fetch-mock/).
 The thing is, [Jest](https://facebook.github.io/jest) has some really great utilities for mocking built into it, so using an external library beyond Jest here really isn't necessary.

 Let's take a closer look at the previous example.
 Building off of our Grocery List application, we've now added a back-end for persisting the grocery data we're working with.
 When we submit a new grocery, we now make a `POST` request to our server to add that grocery item.
-We don't want to override the entire `addGrocery` method, but we do want to intercept that `POST` request so that we can return some fake data to work with.
+We don't want to override the entire `handleAddGrocery` method, but we do want to intercept that `POST` request so that we can return some fake data to work with.

 Let's start by adding a test file for this component named `AddGroceryForm.test.js`.
 At the top of our new test file, we'll import the React and Enzyme dependencies, and the component we're testing: